Kerala Blasters FC Reserves and Academy: Youth and academy

-The Kerala Blasters youth system known as KBFC Young Blasters currently consists of 3 teams from 3 different age groups, the Under-18, Under-15 and Under-13.
+The Kerala Blasters youth system known as KBFC Young Blasters currently consists of 3 teams from 3 different age groups, the Under-17 (previously U-18), Under-15 and Under-13.
 The U-18 team had previously participated in the Elite league, which is the top division of youth football in India Similarly, the U-15 team had played in the Hero Juniors League and the junior most team, the U-13 team, had played in the Hero Sub-Juniors League respectively.
-Players from the under-18 team are promoted into the reserve team based on their performance.
+Players from the under-17 team are promoted into the reserve team based on their performance.

 History

 Inception and early years: 20152019

 In association with the Kerala Football Association, the Kerala Blasters announced the opening of 25 football schools throughout Kerala.
 In addition to the schools, the club announced that they would also hold weekend grassroots leagues for the children of under-10 to under-16 and the start of a residential academy in the future.
 The first Kerala Blasters Football School was inaugurated on 11 August 2015 at Dr. Ambedkar Stadium Kochi after 15 months which the club was founded.
 Later, three more schools were opened in Thiruvananthapuram, Kozhikode and Thrissur as a part of the club's new youth academy system.
 Former Irish International Terry Phelan was appointed as the head of the grassroots.
 In 2017, Thangboi Singto was appointed as the technical director of the youth.
 In the same year itself, their U-18 and U-15 teams began to participate in the Elite League and Juniors League respectively.
 The U-18 team became the runners up of the 2017–18 Youth League in their first ever appearance while the U-15 side managed to reach the play-offs.
 In 2018, the U-13 side started to participate in the Sub-Juniors League.